syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Theming.md

 ![Command bar applied with office 2010 silver theme](Theming-images/office2010SilverTheme.png)

-The color schems can also be modified with the `Managed` color style.
+The color schemes can also be modified with the `Managed` color style.
 The below code snippet shows the command bar is being applied with office 2010 theme with custom color via the **Office2010Colors** class.

 {% tabs %}